macylmoumou221/AIMirror/ai-mood-tracker/README.md

 1. Commit and push your changes (including `runtime.txt`) to GitHub.
 2. In Streamlit Cloud, set the app entry point to `ai-mood-tracker/app.py`.
-3. The environment markers pull in `opencv-python-headless` on Linux, resolving the `libGL.so.1` import issue.
+3. The environment markers pull in `opencv-python-headless` on Linux and skip DeepFace, so the app runs with FER and avoids both the `libGL.so.1` error and Keras 3 conflicts.
 4. After dependency updates, use **Manage app → Reboot** to trigger a clean reinstall.

 ## Project context